pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 ## Site Setup

 Front-End Site is available in the New Dashboard, after it is enabled during the customer onboarding process.
-To access Front-End Site and start developing the frontend application, perform the following steps:
+To access the Front-End Site decoupled architecture and start developing the frontend application, perform the following steps:

 1. Log in to your Pantheon Dashboard and navigate to the **Sites** page.